 Your customers have evolved.
 So have your salespeople.
 That’s why top salespeople are great coaches.
-Instead of training salespeople with outdated techniques your competitors use, developing a top-performing sales team requires transforming salespeople into The Selling Coach.
-To become a sales champion, attain market dominance and outsell your competition, The Consultative Sales Coach attracts more business and loyal customers by coaching their customers to succeed.
-Here’s a list of 15 characteristics of The Consultative Sales Coach.
+Instead of training salespeople with outdated techniques your competitors use, developing a top-performing sales team requires transforming salespeople into a Selling Coach.
+To become a sales champion, attain market dominance and outsell your competition, becoming a Consultative Sales Coach enables you to attract more business and loyal customers by coaching customers to succeed.
+You’re also preparing salespeople for their promotion into management.
+Here are 15 characteristics of The Consultative Sales Coach.

 Learn how to coach your customers to succeed.
 Subscribe here to get more updates and resources to become a Selling Coach or find out more here about the first program of its kind to develop salespeople into consultative sales coaches.